Personality Psychology

 (C) Conscientiousness

 This trait refers to your level of self-discipline, organization, and sense of duty.
-Those who score high in conscientiousness are reliable, organized people who plan ahead.
+Those who score high in conscientiousness are reliable, plan ahead, and thrive in structured environments.

-• A high score suggests: Discipline, organization, reliability.
+• A high score suggests: Discipline, organization, and reliability.

-• A low score suggests: Spontaneity, flexibility, sometimes impulsiveness.
+• A low score suggests: Spontaneity, flexibility, and sometimes impulsiveness.

 Group of friends laughing and socializing in a cafe.